List of Christmas dishes: South Africa

 Christmas is in the summer in South Africa, so many summer fruits such as watermelon and cantaloupes are enjoyed at this time.
 Popular desserts include trifle, melktert and peppermint crisp tart.
-Many people in South Africa hold Braai barbecues for Christmas or New Year's Day.
+Many people in South Africa hold Braai for Christmas or New Year's Day.

+Due to South Africa’s cultural diversity, Christmas meals vary considerably among different ethnic, linguistic, and religious groups, resulting in a wide range of festive culinary traditions.